Saurav-Paul/AI-virtual-assistant-python/README.md

 2. Open and find setup.py
 3. Run setup.py using your python3 , It will install all the dependency needed for this project.
 It might take several minutes.
 4. For accessing virtual assistant from any place, add this function to your ~/.bashrc, In my case, I like to call by the name "jarvis".
-You can replace the jarvis by whatever name you want.
+You can replace the name jarvis by whatever name you want.

 ```bash